orbitartprint/bballorbit/src/blog/content/transition-offense.md

 - Faster decision-making
 - More fun for everyone involved

-It’s the fastest way to play better basketball - and the most enjoyable way to coach it.
+It’s the fastest way to play better basketball, and the most enjoyable way to coach it.

 ---